anuket-project/anuket-specifications/CONTRIBUTING.md

   - **WIP**: This label applies to PRs to indicate that this PR is still being developed and no reviews/approvals are still expected.
   - **Enhancement**: This label applies to both issues and PRs to indicate that the issue/Pr is proposing an Enhancement.
   - **Returned**: This label applies to both issues and PRs to indicate that the issue/PR has been returned for reasons such as (more information needed, not a high priority, no longer valid, etc).
-  - **Idle**: This label will be **automatically** applied to both issues/Labels to indicate that no activity has been observed on the issue/PR for some determined time frame.
+  - **Idle**: This label will be **automatically** applied to both issues/PRs to indicate that no activity has been observed on the issue/PR for some determined time frame.
 This an trigger an action to close the issue/PR.
+  - **Unresolved**: This label will be **automatically** applied to PRs to indicate that no consensus has been reached on the PR.
+This triggers an action to resolve the PR by the TSC.
   - **Forced**: This label will be **automatically** applied to PRs to indicate that the PR has been merged without following the default process (due to reasons identified below)

 <a name="issues"></a>